qazsato/maplibre-gl-compass/README.md

 ## About

 **maplibre-gl-compass** is a plugin for MapLibre GL JS.
-This plugin rotates the map based on the values from the [deviceorientation event](https://developer.mozilla.org/en-US/docs/Web/API/Window/deviceorientationabsolute_event).
+This plugin rotates the map based on the values from the [Device orientation events](https://developer.mozilla.org/en-US/docs/Web/API/Device_orientation_events).
 Therefore, it can only be used on devices equipped with an orientation sensor, such as mobile devices.

 Demo page is [here](https://qazsato.github.io/maplibre-gl-compass).